peteryxu/aqd-cli-workshop/workshop/01b-advanced-setup-topics.md

 * [The essential guide to installing Amazon Q Developer CLI on Windows](https://dev.to/aws/the-essential-guide-to-installing-amazon-q-developer-cli-on-windows-lmh)
 * [The essential guide to installing Amazon Q Developer CLI on Linux (headless and desktop)](https://dev.to/aws/the-essential-guide-to-installing-amazon-q-developer-cli-on-linux-headless-and-desktop-3bo7)
+* Learn more about "/knowledge" experimental feature by reading [Manage context rot by exploring new experimental features in Amazon Q CLI](https://dev.to/aws/manage-context-rot-by-exploring-new-experimental-features-in-amazon-q-cli-10ki)

 ---